Skip to content

 Where Linux still struggles is anti-cheat software.
 Some games flat-out refuse to run on Linux because their anti-cheat systems don’t support it.
 Destiny 2, PUBG, and Fortnite are notable holdouts.
 If competitive multiplayer is your thing, check the game’s Linux compatibility on ProtonDB before committing.

 Linux is free.
-You can build a budget gaming PC with a strong APU and put the $140 you’d spend on a Windows license toward a better GPU, which makes a much bigger difference in frame rates than your choice of operating system ever will.
+You can build a budget gaming PC with a strong APU and put the money you’d spend on a Windows license toward a better GPU, which makes a much bigger difference in frame rates than your choice of operating system ever will.

 #macOS Gaming in 2026